 It is of course very important to make sure your legs stay warm.
 I generally find I need a thermal top before I need to start wearing thermal tights, but again if you are in the hills or when it gets colder you will definitely need warm legs.
 Here are some of this year's newest thermal tights.
-They all have a pocket with a zip for keys or a gel, except the Skins thermal compression tights.
+They all have a pocket with a zip for keys or a gel.
 They also have at least some reflective on for better visibility in those dark evenings or early mornings.

 THERMAL RUNNING HATS & GLOVES

 Hats and gloves are of course also essential for running in the cold.
-The Gore Essential Beany is a great thermal hat which will wick well so that your head doesn't get too hot.
-Another great thermal hat is the fun Ronhill Bobble Hat.
-The hat is really cozy with 50% wool and the bobble has some reflective material in it for extra visibility.
+A great thermal option is the fun Ronhill Bobble hat.
+It's really cosy with 50% wool, and the bobble has some reflective material in it for extra visibility.
 Wool is being used more and more in running kit and the Ronhill merino gloves have been around for a few years now, they are lightweight, but still warm.
 The Montane via trail gloves keep your hands warm on those really cold days by completely blocking the wind.
 If you don't like wearing a hat, how about a merino buff to keep you warm?
-A cozy neckwarmer?
+A cosy neckwarmer?
 Or a thermal headband to keep your ears warm and toasty?
 Remember, ‘there's no such thing as bad weather, just inappropriate clothing!’